tarka/xcp/README.md

 * `cp` 'simple' backups are not supported, only numbered.
 * Some `cp` options are not available but may be added in the future.

-### Anti-Features

-* On non-Linux OSs sparse-files are not supported (although could be added if supported by the OS).
-* Assumes a 'modern' system with lots of RAM and fast, solid-state disks.
-In particular it is likely to thrash on spinning disks unless they are in highly parallel arrays.

 ## Performance

 Benchmarks are mostly meaningless, but the following are results from a laptop